-Students in grades PK-8 will embark on Class Hikes on Friday, January 25.
+Students in grades PK-8 embarked on Class Hikes on Friday, January 24.
 Read more about this school tradition in an article written by science teacher Matt Inman, who also serves as the Outdoor Education Coordinator at Lower Campus.

 By Matt Inman

 The history of class hikes at Ojai Valley School is a long and storied one.
 Beginning more than 40 years ago, early Spuds at the Upper Campus were charged with traveling out of the valley from their newly constructed campus, over the mountains near the shoulder of Hines Peak, hiking throughout the night by flashlight, to arrive at the Middle Lions campground just as the sun was rising.
 Amazed hikers arrived to find a massive breakfast feast staged by their teachers awaiting them.
 This bonding experience was a memorable challenge called the “Topa Topper.”
 It was a legendary event that fostered the students’ sense of unity, and caused them to coalesce into one interdependent team.

 Gradually, throughout the years, the Lower Campus absorbed and built on this tradition.
 First came a spring hike for the eighth graders, with an annual route up to Nordhoff Peak, where a fire lookout tower used to exist.
 Students back on campus wished their departing role models well, and then trained the school telescope at the peak where they would eventually see their mentors and peers waving at them with excitement.